 Personal Recommendations

-Start by asking friends, family members, or colleagues who have worked with personal injury attorneys.
-Personal referrals often provide insight into how attorneys treat their clients in personal injury cases outside of what marketing materials show.
+Start by asking your close friends and family members, its possible some of them had an injury and got to experience working with a personal injury lawyer that helped them secure settlement for their case Personal referrals very often provide valuable insight into how attorneys treat their clients in personal injury cases outside of what marketing materials show.

 Attorney Referrals

-Lawyers in other practice areas often know who the best lawyers are in personal injury practice.
-If you’ve worked with an attorney for other matters (like estate planning or business issues), ask them for recommendations.
+Also try to get a referral from other lawyers you know.
+Lawyers in other practice areas often know which lawyers are the best in other areas, including personal injury.
+If you’ve worked as an attorney for other matters, maybe ask them for recommendations.

 Online Research Strategies